babelhq/turbo_redirection/README.md

 It will clear the cache for the frame if the request is a POST, PUT, PATCH, or DELETE, which is similar to how a normal Turbo Drive Form submission works.

-## RecedeOnWeb

-Changes behavior of `recede_or_redirect_to ..` to respond with a Turbo Stream that clears the cache and navigates back using history.

-Normally, this would only happen on native, but we want to emulate a native-ish feeling on the web.

 ## RedirectWithoutTurbo

 Adds support for redirecting *and breaking out of Turbo* in response to a